noPerfection/service/README.md

 }
 ```

 Besides, you can change the handler to act in a different way.
 As a `service.PublisherType`, as a `service.WorkerType`, as a `service.PairType`.
 Check out the full documentation how they work.

-Sync Replier means our handler queues the messages and handles them one at a time.
+SyncReplier means our handler queues the messages and handles them one at a time.
 It's useful for example if you want to work with the files, or database connections.

-If you call `SetHandlerConfig` after `Start()` it will be just keeping it in the queue, without affecting it.
-In order to affect it, you will use the service manager, by asking to restart the service.
+If you call `SetHandlerConfig()` after `Start()` it will not have any effect, so call all service configurations before starting it.

 Because the handler type changed, the client should connect as a sync replier: